vitpia/markdown-cv/index.md

 ## Competitive Funding
 ### Principal Investigator
+`2021–2025`
+**Internal PhD-grant round**, *Radboud University, Donders Centre for Cognition*, “Let's have that conversation: Examining the demands of language use through the lens of young stroke” (€ 250,000)

 `2020–2024`
 **Junior Principal Investigator premium**, *Radboud University Medical Center*, Radboudumc funds dedicated to research excellence (€ 125,000)